tommyettinger/colorful-gdx/README.md

 while CIELAB needs to calculate the approximate gamut for each color as requested.
 The full gamut is large, and I didn't want to store it multiple times for two similar color spaces, so CIELAB is just generally slower at gamut-related code, and less precise.
 CIELAB is slower at most operations by at least a little bit, relative to Oklab.
-It does handle some gradients more accurately, and also some less accurately, so every use case may encounter trade-offs.
+It does handle some gradients more accurately, but most less accurately, so every use case may encounter trade-offs.
+A notable flaw of the implementation here is that grayscale colors "tilt" out of the central line along A=0.5, B=0.5, and around black or very dark colors, there isn't any color in-gamut with A=0.5 and B=0.5.

 The `com.github.tommyettinger.colorful.cielab` package has parallels to all the classes in the `ipt_hq` package, which includes those in `ycwcm`, `ipt`, and `oklab` as well.
-Its `SimplePalette` is fairly good, though it tends to change the hue of colors slightly when it lightens or darkens them.
+Its `SimplePalette` is just-okay, though it tends to change the hue of colors when it lightens or darkens them.
+As you can see from the description demo (see next), CIELAB has all kinds of trouble with blue and similar colors.

 ### Describing Colors